Here Are 38 Amazing Immigrants Worth Celebrating On Independence Day

 Immigrants are twice as likely to start businesses as native-born Americans, and they or their children are responsible for over 40% of Fortune 500 companies, according to a Kauffman Foundation entrepreneurship report.
 In fact, there’s emerging evidence that when people become citizens they’re likely to be socially and politically active, which can shape society in a more representative way.

-To honor that, the Carnegie Corporation released its annual list of Great Immigrants, highlighting the accomplishments of 38 highly influential, naturalized U.S. citizens originally from 30 different countries to show just how important their contributions remain to the country, and encourage those eligible to do so.
+To honor that, the Carnegie Corporation released its annual list of Great Immigrants, highlighting the accomplishments of 38 highly influential, naturalized U.S. citizens originally from 30 different countries to show just how important their contributions are to the country, and encourage those eligible for citizenship to attain it.
 Everyone named above is an honoree.
 You can see the full list here.

 “The ability of Americans to assimilate, to become one–you know, the ‘E Pluribus Unum’–is such an important tenet of our country,” says Geri Mannion, the director of Carnegie’s Strengthening U.S. Democracy Program, who naturalized from Ireland.
 “We started this campaign to really highlight that most people who come here want to naturalize and indeed do.
-They made major contributions to every single piece of American society.”
+They make major contributions to every single piece of American society.”

 The awards, which occur each July to tie in with Independence Day, first started in 2006 as an extension of the group’s voting rights work, which seeks to empower those least likely to vote to take more of a role in shaping society.
 That ties in nicely with the ideals of the philanthropy’s founder, steel magnate Andrew Carnegie, who started out as a poor Scottish immigrant.
-His famous quote: “There is no class so intensely patriotic…as the naturalized citizen and his child, for little does the native-born citizen know of the value of rights which have never been denied.”
+His famous quote: “There is no class so intensely patriotic . . . as the naturalized citizen and his child, for little does the native-born citizen know of the value of rights which have never been denied.”

 Legal immigrants’ interest in naturalization has actually risen steadily over the last five years.
 Nearly 970,000 people applied in 2016.
 At the same time, nearly 9 million so-called “lawful permanent residents,”—basically, folks with green cards who have been here at least five years—are eligible but have yet to start the process.